dapinedo/R/docs/index.md

 9. <a href="https://rpubs.com/odenipinedo/intermediate-importing-data-in-R" target="_blank" rel="noopener noreferrer">intermediate importing data in R</a>
 10. <a href="https://rpubs.com/odenipinedo/cleaning-data-in-R" target="_blank" rel="noopener noreferrer">cleaning data in R</a>
 11. <a href="https://rpubs.com/odenipinedo/working-with-dates-and-times-in-R" target="_blank" rel="noopener noreferrer">working with dates and times in R</a>
-12. introduction to writing functions in R
+12. <a href="https://rpubs.com/odenipinedo/introduction-to-writing-functions-in-R" target="_blank" rel="noopener noreferrer">introduction to writing functions in R</a>
 13. exploratory data analysis in R
 14. case study: exploratory data analysis in R
 15. correlation and regression in R